 Remote Equipment interfaces – equipment should be accessible for monitoring, configuration, or event/alarm reporting through an Ethernet or EIA- 232 port.

-A graphical representation of the timing system should exist as a screen imbedded in the NMS or as separate drawings.
+A graphical representation of the timing system should exist as a screen embedded in the NMS or as separate drawings.

 Performance monitoring – to ensure the network is operating in synchronization; performance monitoring techniques should be applied by comparing a live signal to a known, good sync signal using the appropriate equipment with alarming and monitoring capabilities.